dermen/xtcav/README.md

 ```

 ### 'is\_separated'
-1 means the XTCAV data had two peaks.
-0 means there was only one primary peak found. -1 means something funky goin on (no maxima, or missing event data)
+1 means the XTCAV data has two peaks.
+0 means there is only one primary peak found. -1 means something funky goin on (no maxima, or missing event data)

 ### 'ebeam'
 event X-ray energy estimate provided by LCLS